Royal Highness: Netherlands

 A separate title of "Prince/Princess of Orange-Nassau" may be granted by law to members of the Dutch royal house or, as a personal and non-hereditary title to former members of the royal house within three months of loss of membership.
 A Prince/Princess of Orange-Nassau who is not also a Prince/Princess of the Netherlands is addressed as "His/Her Highness" without the predicate "royal".
 That is the case for example of the children of Princess Margriet, younger daughter of the late Queen Juliana.

 Finally, members of the royal house or former members of the royal house within three months of loss of their membership may be also inducted by royal decree into the Dutch nobility with a rank lower than prince/princess and, generally, the accompanying style of "His/Her Highborn Lord/Lady".
 That is the case for example of the children of the younger brother of King Willem-Alexander, Prince Constantijn, who were given the titles of "Count/Countess of Orange-Nassau" and the honorific predicate of "Jonkheer/Jonkvrouw van Amsberg", both hereditary in the male line.
 They were also given the surname "Van Oranje-Nassau van Amsberg.

 Norway

 In Norway the style of Royal Highness is reserved for the children of the monarch and the eldest child of the heir apparent.
-Other children of the heir apparent have the style Highness, e.g. Prince Sverre Magnus of Norway.
+Other children of the heir apparent have the style Highness.